The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 Sometimes coverage limits on the CCIP apply to multiple projects being worked on by the contractor.
 This means that the limits can be lower for a given project if another project on the CCIP experiences a covered loss.
 To deal with this issue, project owners can require that the CCIP has limits that apply only to their project or even require a project-specific policy.

-Owners should take an active interest in policy details, like coverage limits, claims management procedure, safety and loss prevention programs, and much more.
+Owners should take an active interest in policy details, like coverage limits, claims management procedure, safety and owner-loss prevention programs, and much more.
 The contractor should supply owners with informative material about the insurance program, or expect to discuss and design the CCIP alongside the project sponsor.

 Finding the Best Owner Controlled Insurance Program